packetgeek/gleebox_recipes/restart_chrome.md

     };

 The above is simply taking advantage of the restart function built into Chrome.
 Please note that Google may remove this function without notice or warning.

+This command will restart Chrome and reload the pages that were open when you ran the command.